JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 **CleanTextSheet**: Like the name implies, this worksheet outputs the information entered on the two worksheets above in simple black-and-white text that's easy to read, save, and share.

 **TextOutputFormulas**: This hidden worksheet is where a lot of the magic happens.
-It contains formuals that sanitize user input and that are used by CleanTextSheet to filter-out irrelevant text.
+It contains formulas that sanitize user input and that are used by CleanTextSheet to filter-out irrelevant text.

 ## Project Aim
 - I started this project around September 2023, with the aim to 'git gud' at Excel.